Aquatic Weed Control Program

 - Impede recreational activities like swimming, fishing, boating, and water sports.

-- Compete with native vegetation which can lead to ecological shifts.
+- Displace native vegetation which can alter community structure and degrade ecological functions.

 - Form dense growths that become navigation hazards.